l8stwisd8m/longintlib/README.md

 `make -f MakefileExample` for examples.

-Default `Makefile` is intended for compiling .so file, so it can be modified and executed with `make` command to recompile it when necessary.
+Default `Makefile` is intended for compiling shared object file, so it can be modified and executed with `make` command to recompile it when necessary.

 ## Usage
 The library provides one basic type called `lil_t` or `long_int`: